Background pattern

 You should not breastfeed while taking this medication.

-If you are breastfeeding or plan to do so, inform your doctor before taking this medication.
+If you are breastfeeding or plan to breastfeed, inform your doctor before taking this medication.

 Consult your doctor or pharmacist before using any medication.

-Driving and operating machinery
+Driving and using machines

 It is unlikely that Clopidogrel Pharma Combix will affect your ability to drive or operate machinery.

-3. How to Take Clopidogrel Pharma Combix
+3. How to take Clopidogrel Pharma Combix

-Follow exactly the administration instructions for this medication as indicated by your doctor.
+Follow the administration instructions for this medication exactly as indicated by your doctor.
 If in doubt, consult your doctor or pharmacist again.

 You should take Clopidogrel Pharma Combix for as long as your doctor continues to prescribe it.